Hi, my name is

 An iPad and iPhone running King’s Cross simultaneously

-When I got my first iPhone, I wanted to know how to write apps for it.
-I was also curious about Swift which had just been recommended by Apple as a programming language for new apps.
-As an amateur but ambitious chess player, I implemented King’s Cross as a way to manage my opening repertoire.
+When I got my first iPhone, I wanted to learn how to write apps for it.
+I was curious about Swift, which had just been recommended by Apple as the programming language for new apps.
+As an amateur yet ambitious chess player, I built King’s Cross as a way to manage my opening repertoire.

 The app is available on the Apple App Store with quite favourable reviews.